 He is mentioned by the two chroniclers of the colony, William Bradford (l.
-1590-1657 CE) and Edward Winslow (l.
-1595-1655 CE) in Mourt's Relation (Bradford and Winslow, published 1622 CE), Good News from New England (Winslow, published 1624 CE), and Of Plymouth Plantation, (Bradford, published 1856 CE) as taking part in significant events between 1621-1628 CE, and he continued to assist Standish in various military actions afterwards.
+1590-1657) and Edward Winslow (l.
+1595-1655) in Mourt's Relation (Bradford and Winslow, published 1622), Good News from New England (Winslow, published 1624), and Of Plymouth Plantation, (Bradford, published 1856) as taking part in significant events between 1621-1628, and he continued to assist Standish in various military actions afterwards.

 He is overshadowed by the better-known Squanto, to whom both Bradford and Winslow devote far more time, even though he lived among the colonists longer, proved himself more faithful both to their cause and that of Massasoit, and is the only Native American known by name to have befriended the Plymouth Colony long-term out of actual affection, having nothing to do with a treaty or personal gain.
 Although, like Squanto, he was originally ordered to the settlement by Massasoit, his friendship with Standish was genuine and encouraged him, as well as his family, to remain voluntarily until his death.